 Yvette Greene Dennis, Executive Vice President of Program Management for The Crescent Companies, is a 42-year veteran of the construction industry.
 She is currently working on the contract with PANYNJ to manage compliance for the JFK Redevelopment Project.
-Yvette is known for her contribution to the industry especially as it relates to participation of local community Minority and Women Owned Businesses.
-She has worked on projects including Metrotech, Brooklyn Marriott Hotel and Barclays Center.
-Most recent projects include Jamaica Crossings and the Archer Green.
+Yvette is known for her contribution to the industry especially as it relates to the participation of local community Minority and Women-Owned Businesses.
+She has worked on projects including Metrotech, Brooklyn Marriott Hotel, and Barclays Center.
+Most recent projects include Jamaica Crossings and the Archer.
 Yvette is a member of the Executive Board of the Queens Council of the Boy Scouts of America and is a member of the JFK Chamber of Commerce and the JFK Rotary Club.

 1 Can you tell us about the role of Crescent Consulting in the New JFK Redevelopment.

 I am the Executive VP Of Program Management.
 We are the consultants for the Port Authority in place to assist the PANY/NJ and the New JFK Redevelopment developers with their M/WBE goals.
 We do community outreach and meet on a weekly basis with the community to help them prepare for upcoming opportunities.
 We introduce them to the Port Authority Diversity Team who manages M/WBE certification for PANY/NJ.
 We also advise qualified companies on obtaining NYC and NY State certifications.
 We are available to meet with local businesses every Monday from 12-5 at the JFK Redevelopment Community Information Center located at 144-33 & 35 Jamaica Avenue Jamaica, NY 11435.